Code-Institute-Submissions/milestone-project-61/TESTING.md

 ### Modal
 I have tested the jQuery that sets the correct content to the modal using inline testing in the [weather.js](assets/js/weather.js) file.
 I have commented out this test and left it in the file, on lines `23-25`.
 To test the modal yourself, comment out line `22` and uncomment line `24`.
 Use the weather codes in line `25` to test the different weather codes.
 It should look like:

 <img src="testing-assets/testmd-weathermodal-test.jpg" style="margin: 0;">

 #### Modal: Mobile
 - The modal opens 15s seconds after the page loads.
 The modal background freezes out the rest of the screen.
 - The gif shows that it is currently cloudy and 13 degrees in the Cairngorms.
+The icon is a grey cloud and the gif is of clouds over a mountain.
-The gif occupies the top section of the modal.
+     - The gif occupies the top section of the modal.
 - The header content is "Climb through the Clouds" and the text prompting me to call the company says "Call Today".
     - All the text is large enough to read comfortably and the colours contrast well.
 - A gold cross in the top right-hand corner of the modal closes the modal on click.

 #### Modal: Tablet
+- The modal opens 15s seconds after the page loads.
+The modal background freezes out the rest of the screen.
+- I am pleased to see that the weather in the Cairngoms has changed since testing the webpage on the mobile device.
+The gif shows that it is currently raining and 9 degrees in the Cairngorms.
+The icon is a rain cloud and the gif is of rain on a nature trail.
+     - This gif occupies the left-hand half of the modal.
+- The header content is "Rain is no Obstacle" and the text prompting me to call the company says "Call Today".
+    - All the text is large enough to read comfortably and the colours contrast well.
+- A gold cross in the top right-hand corner of the modal closes the modal on click.

 #### Modal: Desktop

 ### About